 - Dopamine levels increase which makes the “reward” response of substance use more intense and enticing.

 Given the effects of smoking on the teen brain, there clearly is a reason to be concerned.
-With the teenage brain in development, any negative impact potentially can lead to negative long-term consequences.
-Hence, teenagers experimenting with smoking need to be educated.
-Indeed, most are not aware of the dangers.
-As a result, parents need to be aware.
+With the teenage brain in development, any negative impact can potentially lead to harmful, long-term consequences.
+Hence, teenagers with a nicotine addiction need to be educated on this topic.
+Even more-so than teens themselves, parents should also educate themselves so they can better educate their children.

 Find Help for Your Teen